 Prevention of Prostate Cancer

-Prevention of prostate cancer means making lifestyle changes to lower your risk of the disease.
-There is no one thing you can do to prevent prostate cancer although experts have identified a number of risk factors for the disease.
+Johns Hopkins Medical now believes that up to 90% of prostate cancers are diet related.
+Given that 1 in 6 men will develop the disease, taking the necessary steps to reduce your risk and prevent prostate cancer should be a priority for all men.
+Prevention of prostate cancer means making lifestyle changes to lower your risk of the disease and although there is no one thing you can do to prevent prostate cancer experts have identified a number of risk factors and causes of prostate cancer.

 Certain high risk factors such as age, ethnicity and genetics cannot be influenced however there are a number of other factors that can form part of a program to help in the prevention of risk of prostate cancer and to maximize your recovery and long term wellness in the event you are diagnosed with the disease.